SpektraSystems/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

 <validation step="11fa6ec2-c672-4400-bba9-b3a5c9ab1d14" />

-## Task 3: Discover data assets using Azure Purview-powered search
+## Task 3: Discover data assets using Microsoft Purview-powered search

 In this task, you will discover Synapse Analytics assets using Purview search.